Service Level Agreement

 - Scheduled maintenance

-7.1 The Provider may suspend access to the Platform in order to carry out scheduled maintenance, such maintenance to be carried out outside Monday to Friday 09:00 – 17:00.
+7.1 The Provider may suspend access to the Platform in order to carry out scheduled maintenance, such maintenance to be carried out outside Monday to Friday 09:00 – 18:00 and such suspension to be for not more than 8 hours.

 7.2 The Provider must give to the Customer at least 14 days’ written notice of schedule maintenance, including full details of the expected Platform downtime.